Originally published on May 15, 2025, updated May 15, 2025

 Due to the way Amazon manages fulfillment center operations during the holiday season, most sellers can expect to see higher estimated capacity limits for October and lower estimated limits for November.
 If you need additional capacity, use Capacity Manager to request to increase your limit.
 You can also use Amazon Warehousing and Distribution to automatically replenish at fulfillment centers as needed.

 Amazon has several recommendations to help you make the most of your FBA storage capacity.
 Cancel any open shipments you’re not planning to send, as those count towards your total capacity usage.
 You can view or cancel a shipment in the Shipping Queue.
 Remove inventory that isn’t selling.
 You can have removed inventory returned to you, have Amazon donate it on your behalf, or try to recoup some cash through FBA Liquidations.
-You can also set up automatic removal orders for aging items or unsellable units.
+You can also set up automatic removal orders for ageing items or unsellable units.

 Improving your FBA inventory sell-through rate is the fastest way to free up capacity for new products.
 It also helps increase your IPI score.
 Discounts, ads, and product page updates can all help you increase sales on Amazon.
 Getting more reviews is another great strategy since reviews impact buyer sentiment as well as your Amazon search rankings.